-The movements in accumulated other comprehensive losses and the related tax impact, for each of the components above, that are due to current period activity and reclassifications to the income statement, are shown on the condensed consolidated statements of comprehensive earnings for the three months ended March 31, 2021 and 2020.
+The movements in accumulated other comprehensive losses and the related tax impact, for each of the components above, that are due to current period activity and reclassifications to the income statement, are shown on the condensed consolidated statements of comprehensive earnings for the six months and three months ended June 30, 2021 and 2020.
 For additional information, see Note 3.
 Benefit Plans for disclosures related to PMI's pension and other benefits and Note 5.
 Financial Instruments for disclosures related to derivative financial instruments.